ablack3/blog/content/post/2019-09-06-it-s-ok-to-blame-the-tool.md

 I knew that the tool I was given to do my job was terrible but, being inexperienced, I didn't have any idea what the ideal would be.
 It only dawned on me years later how bad the tool really was.
 Was it possible to use a wood blade to cut aluminum?
 Yes!
 Could a person even get pretty good doing that?
 Yes!
 But the risk of mistake and injury was much higher than it needed to be.
 Some very smart engineers  designed that blade to cut wood.
 Why in the world would anyone use it to cut metal?

 Tools are designed to solve specific problems and good craftspeople are particular about their tools.
 In some ways the process of becoming an expert is about discovering the right tools for your task and learning to use them.
-Contrary to the cliche, tools matter and no one aspiring to do good work should be chastised for complaining about poor tools.
+Often the best tools are not the expensive or fancy.
+Contrary to the cliche, tools matter and no one aspiring to master their craft should be chastised for wanting good tools.